Functionality

 If code review is required:

-:::Note If a control procedure is marked as Ready for review in both branch and origin, a merge conflict may arise.
-You can select only one to be merged. :::
+If a control procedure is marked as Ready for review in both branch and origin, a merge conflict may arise.
+You can select only one to be merged.

 Three tabs are available:

-- Code review - an overview of all changed control procedures, also when they are still in development.
+- Code review - an overview of all changed control procedures, including those in development.
+To execute a code review with AI on a control procedure, see AI code review.

-- Changes - an overview of every change since the last time the control procedures have been completed.
+- Changes - an overview of every change since the last time the control procedures were completed.
 Here you can see which templates are new, updated, or deleted.

 - Comments - an overview of all comments on every change in the selected code review record.